How to Start Commodity Trading [A Beginner’s Guide to Commodities]

 - Market cycles, such as whether the markets are in a bull or bear cycle.
 This involves long-term analysis of market trends to make judgements about what's happening today.

 - Changing policies from large economies and how they might influence commodity demand.

 As you can see, there are a lot of things to keep in mind!
-And, if you're not a full time trader with a team of research analysts at your disposal, it may prove to be difficult to track weather formations and government policy.
+And, if you are not a full-time trader with a team of research analysts at your disposal, it may prove to be difficult to track weather formations and government policy.